 Tim represents local governments in matters of governance, procurement, finance, land use, code enforcement, utilities and other matters.
 His clients include boroughs, townships, planning commissions, municipal authorities, redevelopment authorities, and transportation authorities.
 He has been involved as government counsel or solicitor in construction project issues, sewer and water project issues, proprietary function matters, difficult code enforcement and land use issues related to undergraduate student housing and religious uses, open space preservation issues and police/law enforcement concerns.
 He provided legal counsel in connection with the financing, construction and operation of the first municipally-owned and operated fiber optic broad band system in Pennsylvania.
 He also has successfully negotiated complex multi-party sewage treatment agreements, including the formation and financing of joint authorities and capacity/construction agreements involving a mixture of public and private parties.

 - United Way of Berks County; community cabinet member, former board member and allocations process leadership

-Greater Reading Chamber of Commerce and Industry; solicitor
+Greater Reading Chamber of Commerce and Industry; Legal Counsel

 - United Way of Berks County; 2004 Doran Award, 1999 June A. Roedel Legacy of Commitment Award